torontojs/torontojs.com/public/pages/volunteers.md

 We are grateful for the time and effort they put into making this community a welcoming place for all in tech.

 <br/>
-All volunteers agree to model and uphold the Code of Conduct.
+All volunteers agree to model and uphold the [Code Of Conduct](https://torontojs.com/p/code_of_conduct)

 <br/>
 <br/>